kiskaszap/angularDocumentation/README.md

 10. **Quiz View**

-    - Create a file named quiz.html inside the views folder and add the following code:
+    - Create a file named quiz.html inside the views folder and add the following code

       ```HTML
       <!-- quiz.html -->